 Returns the busio.
-SPI object for the board designated SCK, MOSI and MISO pins.
-It is a singleton.
+SPI object for the board's designated SPI bus(es).
+The object created is a singleton, and uses the default parameter values for busio.
+SPI.

-'''

-board.UART() \rightarrow busio.UART
+board.UART() $\rightarrow$ busio.UART

-'''

-Returns the busio.
-UART object for the board designated TX and RX pins.
-It is a singleton.
+Returns the busio.UART object for the board's designated UART bus(es).
+The object created is a singleton, and uses the default parameter values for busio.UART.